Cardio before or after weights: Which burns more fat?

 Your comfortable pace for aerobic exercise largely depends on current fitness levels and individual health considerations.
 If you're new to a regular exercise regime or have medical conditions affecting cardiovascular tolerance levels, starting slow before gradually building up endurance over time would serve you best.

-Mayo Clinic suggests using perceived exertion tests like the Borg Scale/Talk Test as reliable measures when finding the appropriate workout intensity level.
+Mayo Clinic suggests using perceived exertion tests like the Talk Test as reliable measures when finding the appropriate workout intensity level.
 This allows you to not compromise on muscle hypertrophy while contributing to effective weight loss targets.

 Remember, consistency remains pivotal in achieving long-term results.
 Hence, prioritizing maintaining a steady routine rather than pushing excessively hard during isolated workout sessions and limiting overall progress becomes imperative.